 Joan often humorously referred to the cofounding of Stephen Ministries in 1975 with her husband as giving birth to her third child.
 For the first five years, the Haugks headquartered the fledgling organization in their own home, first in a spare bedroom and later in the basement.

 Joan was the first receptionist and customer service representative, often with a telephone tucked under her left ear, writing with her right hand and holding a baby with her left arm.
-Today, Stephen Ministries serves more than 11,000 congregations worldwide.
-Joan served as Director of Administration for Stephen Ministries from 1978 until recently.
+Today, Stephen Ministries serves more than 13,000 congregations worldwide.
+Joan served as Director of Administration for Stephen Ministries from 1978 until her death.

 When asked in 1993 whether the early years of struggle to begin the organization were worthwhile, Joan replied, “I have seen Stephen Ministries grow over the years, directly touching the lives of hundreds of thousands of individuals.
 The hard work and sacrifice have definitely been worth it.”